CHIP-SET/Documents/Developing_a_Research_Object_Best_Practices.md

 ###Q:  What additional metadata must / should / is optionally required to support the stated purpose of the research object?

 As well as metadata relating to licensing, versioning, attribution etc. there may also be domain or purpose specific metadata.
+Once again there may be community standards or minimum information checklists for the minimum set of metatdata to provide when sharing a particular type of resources or experimental description.

 ###Q:  What controlled vocabularies currently exist to support the recording of that metadata?

 One aim of research objects is to create a machine readable version of the data or investigation etc. As a result we encourage the use of machine readable vocabularies to create the annotations that describe metadata about the research object.
 The software ontology [SWO] for example is a structured vocabulary for describing many aspects of the description of software and software development.
 If the purpose of the research object is to advertise software for reuse then it might be useful to annotate the entry with terms from the SWO to aide discovery.

 ##References